maroda/hpschd/README.md

 - 50% Mesostic: The CL is unique between itself and the previous CL.
 - 100% Mesostic: The CL is unique between itself, the previous CL, and the next CL.
 - A "meso-acrostic", arguably another version of a Mesostic, has neither of these limitations.

-## Display

-REST API currently in development.

-The idea is a SpineString and Text are submitted via JSON (?) to the API via POST.

-The API calls the mesostic stuff, gets a result, and is responsible for displaying.

-This is where chance operations can come into play, e.g. changing typeface and sizes.

-## Auto-Display

-Not yet in development:

-If no input is active, the running app will reach out to a configured endpoint, scrape a (chance-derived?) amount of text, get a randomized SpineString from a list (probably the same list used for go test), and continuously display different mesostics every indeterminate portion of chance derived windows of time.

 ## Chance Operations